At a Glance

 Here are some different steps you can take to improve your credit score:

-- Avoid late payments: Your payment history is the biggest factor taken into account with almost every credit score.
+- Avoid late payments: Your payment history is the biggest factor considered with almost every credit score.

 - Don’t close out old accounts: Don’t close out old accounts once you’ve paid your balance off.
 While this might seem counter-intuitive, closing accounts will raise your credit utilization rate and lower your overall score.